T: 01279 817882

-City & Country has created an exclusive selection of 1, 2 and 3 bedroom apartments, duplexes and villas within the historically significant 18th Century Mansion House and adjoining historic buildings at Bentley Priory.
+City & Country has created an exclusive selection of 1, 2 and 3 bedroom apartments, duplexes and villas within the Grade II* Listed 18th Century Mansion House and adjoining historic buildings at Bentley Priory.
 Each home benefits from a combination of period style, original features and elegant contemporary interiors.

 City & Country have reinstated and restored the Grade II Registered Italian Gardens and the nineteenth century parterre to the south of The Mansion, which affords serene and far-reaching views across north London, with St Paul’s Cathedral visible in the distance.

 An exclusive selection of 1, 2 and 3 bedroom apartments, duplexes and villas within the historically significant 18th Century Mansion for sale in Stanmore consisting of: